fruitTheory/M6502/README.md

 - Implement additional 6502 features such as
 - Improve performance and accuracy
-- (etc)

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change

 ## License